ne75/p2llvm/development/phase0/step3-negation.md

 Software checkpoint, 2026-09-12. `__negdi2` now declares its ASM inputs and result, completing the remaining return-contract repair identified during step 3.
-The combined hardware run and wide-division timing review remain pending.
+The later [hardware report](step3-hardware.md) verifies all 27 images and records division timing tradeoffs.
+Step 3 is ready for human review; the pending status below describes this software checkpoint.
 Step 4 has not started.
-This checkpoint supersedes the hardware commands in the earlier [arithmetic](step3.md) and [shift](step3-shifts.md) checkpoints.
+This checkpoint supersedes the hardware commands in the earlier
+[arithmetic](step3.md) and [shift](step3-shifts.md) checkpoints.

 ## Change to review